openenergymonitor/build-workshop/emontx-pixel-emonesp/emontx/firmware/Readme.md

 AC-AC voltage sensor adapter and clip-on CT must plugged into the emonTx.

+##### Clip on CT current sensor

+The clip on CT current sensor must be clipped round either the 'live' or 'neutral' cable, NOT both!

+![ct-install](images/CT-on-cable.jpg)

+*A current transformer is similar to the more common voltage transformer that we are all familiar with.
+It has an iron or ferrite core and two windings.
+But unlike the voltage transformer, it comes with only one winding, on the secondary side.
+You supply the primary winding in the form of the cable that passes through the transformer core.
+And, as the name suggests, it works on currents, not voltages.
+Therefore it will generate an output current flowing in the secondary winding that is proportional to the current in the cable that is the primary winding.
+A burden resistor in parallel to the CT secondary is used to convert the current signal to a voltage wavefrom we can then sample using the microcontroller analoge input*

+See theory folder for more information about how CT sensor work.

 ##### AC-AC Adapter

 The AC-AC adapter provides the emonTx with a AC voltage signal sample.
 This allows the emonTx to monitor VRMS, calculate Real Power and determine direction of current flow.
 See docs in 'theory' folder for info on how this works.

 *Note: The AC-AC voltage sensor adapter does NOT provide power to the emonTx.
 A separate USB 5V power supply is required.
 The [emonTx V3](https://https://shop.openenergymonitor.com/emontx-v3-electricity-monitoring-transmitter-unit-433mhz/) can be powered directly from the AC-AC adapter since the emonTx V3 includes a [half-wave rectifier power supply circuit](http://blog.openenergymonitor.org/2012/05/emontx-single-ac-power-supply/)*

-##### Clip on CT current sensor

-The clip on CT current sensor must be clipped round either the 'live' or 'neutral' cable, NOT both!

-![ct-install](images/CT-on-cable.jpg)

-See theory folder for information about how CT sensor work.

 ##  Next > Connecting emonTx to WiFi Pixel